+CONTEMPORARY THEATER STYLES

+570 THEATER IN EDUCATION 3 credits An in-depth experience with current theories, methods, and materials in P-12 theatre education and process drama techniques.
+Field experience provided when possible.

-- 567 CONTEMPORARY THEATER STYLES 3 credits A detailed examination of representative plays of the contemporary theate - ACTING FOR THE MUSICAL THEATER 3 credits Prerequisite: permission.
+ACTING FOR THE MUSICAL THEATER Prerequisite: permission.
 A scene study course in analyzing and performing roles in American musicals.
+Accompanist provided.

-Accompanist provided. - WORKSHOP IN THEATER ARTS 590 1-3 credits (May be repealed for a total of six credits toward degree) Prerequisite, advanced standing or permission.
-Group study or group projects investigating particular phase of theater arts not covered by other courses in curriculum. - 600 INTRODUCTION TO GRADUATE STUDIES Exploration of the basic research tools and methods appropriate to the discipline, including uti-lization of the computer.
-Guidelines for writing thesis. - SPECIAL TOPICS IN THEATER ARTS 1-4 credits (May be repeated as different subject areas are covered, but no more than 12 credits may be applied toward M. A. degree) Traditional and experimental courses in theater, supplementing those listed in the General Bulletin.
-603 - COLLOQUIUM ON THE ARTS 3 credits 605 A brief exploration of the major visual and performing art forms and organizations examined in relationship to the business management of arts.
+WORKSHOP IN THEATER ARTS

+1-3 credits (May be repealed for a total of six credits toward degree) Prerequisite: advanced standing or permission.
+Group study or group projects investigating particular phase of theater arts not covered by other courses in curriculum.
+INTRODUCTION TO GRADUATE STUDIES

+Exploration of the basic research tools and methods appropriate to the discipline, including utilization of the computer.
+Guidelines for writing thesis.
+SPECIAL TOPICS IN THEATER ARTS 1-4 credits

+(May be repeated as different subject areas are covered, but no more than 12 credits may be applied toward M. A. degree) Traditional and experimental courses in theater, supplementing those listed in the General Bulletin.

+605 COLLOQUIUM ON THE ARTS 3 credits A brief exploration of the major visual and performing art forms and organizations examined in relationship to the business management of arts.
 Team-taught.

-633 SUMMER THEATER

-3 credits Prerequisite: permission of instructor/audition.
-Practical laboratory experience in on or more discipline during the summer doing production and/or management work at advanced level (May be repeated to 12 credits.)
+633 SUMMER THEATER Prerequisite: permission of instructor/audition.
+Practical laboratory experience in on or more discipline during the summer doing production and/or management work at advanced level.
+(May be repeated to 12 credits.)

-- PROBLEMS IN DIRECTING 641 3 credits Advanced directing course with special emphasis on staging of complex plays from all periods of dramatic literature. - SEMINAR IN DRAMATIC LITERATURE 645 3 credits Representative Western stage play (non-American) are examined in theatrical, historical, and critical/theoretical contexts - GRADUATE ACTING: TECHNIQUES 646 3 credits Advanced study of basic acting techniques, especially Stanislavski, through analysis and per-formance.
-Voice/Movement Lab required. - GRADUATE ACTING: PROBLEMS 648 3 credits Study of problems confronting the advanced actor in various modern styles of performance Voice/Movement Lab required. - DRAMATIC THEORY AND CRITICISM 655 2 credits An exploration of the major dramatic theorists and critics from Classical Greek to the present, with an emphasis on the 20th Century. - 65.9 HISTORY OF TECHNICAL PRODUCTION 3 credits Theater history from the Greeks to the present with emphasis on physical theater, conventions, and theater architecture of each period. - HISTORY AND THEORY OF STAGE LIGHTING 659 3 credits Historical survey of evolution of stage lighting g culminating in understanding of modern light-ing design skills and their practical application.
-Term paper or major project required. - ADVANCED TECHNICAL THEATER 660 2 credits Processes including multiple set productions, revolves and their rigging, techniques in simple hydraulics, pneumatics and load capacities, and properties and techniques in multi-media.

-SEMINAR IN SCENT DESIGN 662
+PROBLEMS IN DIRECTING Advanced directing course with special emphasis on staging of complex plays from all periods of dramatic literature.

+SEMINAR IN DRAMATIC LITERATURE 3 credits Representative Western stage play (non-American) are examined in theatrical, historical, and critical/theoretical contexts.

+646 GRADUATE ACTING: TECHNIQUES Advanced study of basic acting techniques, especially Stanislavski, through analysis and performance.
+Voice/Movement Lab required.

+GRADUATE ACTING: PROBLEMS 3 credits Study of problems confronting the advanced actor in various modern styles of performance Voice/Movement Lab required.

+DRAMATIC THEORY AND CRITICISM An exploration of the major dramatic theorists and critics from Classical Greek to the present, with an emphasis on the 20th Century.
+HISTORY OF TECHNICAL PRODUCTION 3 credits Theater history from the Greeks to the present with emphasis on physical theater, conventions, and theater architecture of each period.

+HISTORY AND THEORY OF STAGE LIGHTING

+Historical survey of evolution of stage lighting g culminating in understanding of modern lighting design skills and their practical application.
+Term paper or major project required.
+ADVANCED TECHNICAL THEATER 2 credits ses including multiple set productions, revolves and their rigging, techniques in simple hydraulics, pneumatics and load capacities, and properties and techniques in multi-media.
+662 SEMINAR IN SCENT DESIGN

-3 credits Prerequisite: 106 or undergraduate scene design course or permission of instructor.
+Prerequisite: 106 or undergraduate scene design course or permission of instructor.
 Study of problems in scene design: portfolio projects, research of noted designers, studies of theater spaces, and new scenographic materials.